nolanlawson/emoji-picker-element/README.md

 });
 ```

-By setting the `emoji-version` attribute (or `emojiVersion` property),  `emoji-picker-element` will not attempt to detect or hide unsupported emoji.
-If your font does not really support this version, the emoji might not render properly.
+If the `emoji-version` attribute or `emojiVersion` property is set,  `emoji-picker-element` will not attempt to detect unsupported emoji or hide them.
+If your font does not really support this version, then the emoji might not render properly.

 Note that support for color fonts varies across browsers.
-You can use [ChromaCheck](https://github.com/RoelN/ChromaCheck) to test the browser support for your font.
+You can use [ChromaCheck](https://github.com/RoelN/ChromaCheck) to test support for your font.

 #### Polyfilling flag emoji on Windows

 As of this writing, [Windows does not support country flag emoji](https://answers.microsoft.com/en-us/windows/forum/all/where-are-the-flag-emoji-in-windows-10/93daa6e8-880a-48b1-9891-ab5bfbfbce98).
 This is only a problem in Chromium-based browsers, because Firefox ships with its own emoji font.

-To work around this, use [country-flag-emoji-polyfill](https://www.npmjs.com/package/country-flag-emoji-polyfill):
+To work around this, you can use [country-flag-emoji-polyfill](https://www.npmjs.com/package/country-flag-emoji-polyfill):

 ```js
 import { polyfillCountryFlagEmojis } from 'country-flag-emoji-polyfill';